dlb/crux/README.md

 crux
 ====

-A unified system of nested syntaxes for Processing, Arduino, Wiring, Processing.js, etc inspired by Coffeescript, Markdown, and JSON
+A unifying system of intersecting syntaxes for Processing, Arduino, Wiring, Processing.js, etc inspired by Coffeescript, Markdown, and JSON.